cloudier/cs4128-a2/writeup-claudia.md

 the program didn't correctly process subsequent input.

 # 3730 Snakes on a plane
-For each snake, find the head and the tail.
-Use union find to check if lengthening the head or tail will cause the snake to touch another snake or loop back on itself.
+For each snake, find the head and the tail using BFS.
+Check if lengthening the head or tail will cause the snake to touch another snake or loop back on itself.

+Note: this implementation gives the wrong answer.

 # 3727 The mastermind master's mind
 Not attempted.